 The term microenvironment refers to all of the elements of an organization’s immediate environment that influence the performance of the company.
 These factors have a direct bearing on the firm’s regular business operations.

 The micro-environment can be defined as a part of a larger system or unit that has its own boundaries within which it operates.
-The micro-environment comprises of all those factors that influence a company’s ability of performance directly or indirectly and are considered as its immediate surroundings.
+The micro-environment comprises all those factors that influence a company’s ability to perform directly or indirectly and are considered as its immediate surroundings.

-When an organization starts its business in the market, its success and sustenance are shaped by a number of factors.
+When an organization starts its business in the market, its success and sustenance are shaped by several factors.
 While some of these factors are beyond the control of the company, others can be brought within its grip.

-A perfect collaboration of micro and macro environment contributes to a successful and consistent business operation.
+A perfect collaboration of micro and macro environments contributes to a successful and consistent business operation.
 If one end is disturbed, the other end suffers by default.
-It is because the internal factors are components within the external ones.
+It is because the internal factors are components of the external ones.
 Hence any problem within the macro environment will gradually reflect in the micro front.
-At the same time, if micro environment is not under control, it will destabilise the macro environment components for the particular business.
+At the same time, if the micro environment is not under control, it will destabilize the macro environment components for the particular business.

 Therefore in micro and macro factors, to stand apart in any commercial venture or business environment, marketing management and marketing intermediaries need to understand the significance of each of these components and work towards maintaining a proper balance between the two environments.